Bakelite: History

 The reaction between phenol and aldehyde was first reported in 1872 by Adolf von Baeyer, though its use as a commercial product was not considered at the time.

-Leo Baekeland was already wealthy due to his invention of Velox photographic paper when he began to investigate the reactions of phenol and formaldehyde in his home laboratory.
+Leo Baekeland was already wealthy after selling the rights to his Velox photographic paper to Eastman Kodak in 1899 for $750,000, of which he personally netted about $215,000, when he began to investigate the reactions of phenol and formaldehyde in his home laboratory.
 Chemists had begun to recognize that many natural resins and fibers were polymers.
 Baekeland's initial intent was to find a replacement for shellac, a material in limited supply because it was made naturally from the secretion of lac insects (specifically Kerria lacca).
 He produced a soluble phenol-formaldehyde shellac called Novolak, but it was not a market success, even though it is still used to this day (e.g., as a photoresist).

 He then began experimenting on strengthening wood by impregnating it with a synthetic resin rather than coating it.
 By controlling the pressure and temperature applied to phenol and formaldehyde, he produced a hard moldable material that he named Bakelite, after himself and the heat curing process it required.
-It was the first synthetic thermosetting plastic produced, and Baekeland speculated on "the thousand and one ... articles" it could be used to make.
+It was the first synthetic thermosetting plastic produced, and Baekeland speculated on "the thousand and one … articles" it could be used to make.
 He considered the possibilities of using a wide variety of filling materials, including cotton, powdered bronze, and slate dust, but was most successful with wood and asbestos fibers, though asbestos was gradually abandoned by all manufacturers in the latter quarter of the 20th century due to stricter environmental laws.

 Baekeland filed a substantial number of related patents.
 Bakelite, his "method of making insoluble products of phenol and formaldehyde", was filed on July 13, 1907, and granted on December 7, 1909.
 He also filed for patent protection in other countries, including Belgium, Canada, Denmark, Hungary, Japan, Mexico, Russia, and Spain.
 He announced his invention at a meeting of the American Chemical Society on February 5, 1909.